-Test Case Identification (ID) and Description with Relevant Cybersecurity Framework Subcategories Device Cybersecurity Capabilities Manufacturer Nontechnical Supporting Capabilities Ability to administer conditions for shared/group accounts on the IoT device.
+Test Case Identification (ID) and Description with Relevant Cybersecurity Framework Subcategories Device Cybersecurity Capabilities Manufacturer Nontechnical Supporting Capabilities Ability to assign access to IoT device audit controls to specific roles or organizationally defined personnel.
+Ability to control access to IoT device audit data.
+Ability to identify the user, process or device requesting access to the audit/accountability information (i.e., to ensure only authorized users and/or devices have access).
+Ability to establish conditions for shared/group accounts on the IoT device.
+Ability to restrict the use of shared/group accounts on the IoT device.
+Ability to administer conditions for shared/group accounts on the IoT device.
 Ability to restrict the use of shared/group accounts on the IoT device according to organizationally defined conditions.
-Ability to authenticate external users and systems.
 Ability to securely interact with authorized external, third-party systems.
 Ability to identify when an external system meets the required security requirements for a connection.
-Ability to establish secure communications with internal systems when the device is operating on external networks.
-Ability to establish requirements for remote access to the IoT device and/or IoT device interface, including: usage restrictions connection requirements manufacturer established requirement Ability to enforce the established local and remote access requirements.
-Ability to prevent external access to the IoT device management interface. manufacturer recommends for limiting physical access to the device and to associated device controls.
+Ability to establish requirements for remote access to the IoT device and/or IoT device interface, including: usage restrictions configuration requirements connection requirements connection requirements hardware or other types of devices, that can be used to prevent unauthorized physical access to the IoT device based upon the determined risk level that the device brings to the IoT customer's system.
+Providing descriptions of the physical access security procedures the manufacturer recommends for limiting physical access to the device and to associated device controls.
 Providing details of indications, and recommendations for how to determine, when unauthorized physical access to the IoT device was or is attempted or is occurring.
 Providing the tools, assistance, instructions, and other types of information to support establishing a hierarchy of role-based privileges within the IoT device.
 Providing details about the specific types of manufacturer's needs to access the IoT device interfaces; such as for specific support, updates, ongoing maintenance, and other purposes.
 Providing documentation with instructions for how to restrict interface connections that enable specific activities.